 2. Click on properties.

-5. In Command Prompt window, copy-paste and modify these commands and then hit Enter after each of the commands to execute them sequentially.
+5. In Command Prompt window, copy-paste and modify these commands and then hit Enter.

 cd paste the file/folder location